kayl26/Breast-Cancer-Classification-V1/README.md

   - Elter, M., & Schulz-Wendtland, D. R. (n.d.).
 Mammographic Mass Data Set.
 UCI Machine Learning Repository: Mammographic mass data set.
 Retrieved July 17, 2022, from https://archive.ics.uci.edu/ml/datasets/mammographic+mass

 ### Short Description
 Breast cancer accounts for 14% of all cancer deaths in Canada but can be successfully treated if detected early.
 Mammograms check for the presence of unusual masses in the breast, and doctors use these results to recommend whether further tests are required.
 Current assessment approaches are not very effective, resulting in a large number of unnecessary procedures.
+By using Logistic Regression, Decision Trees and K-Nearest Neighbours, we are able to see how supervised models can determine whether a mass indicated in a mammogram is benign or malignant.

 ### Objectives
 The purpose of this project is to use machine learning models to predict the possibility of breast cancer based on the attributes from patients’ mammogram results.
 Creating a reliable prediction model will help detect the cancer in the earlier stages and reduce the need for unnecessary invasive procedures.